-Water demands from this scheme exceed the assured yield of the Mhlabatshane Dam, and there is a need to develop the second phase of the project (Figure 11.47).
-Water will be abstracted directly from the Mzimkhulu River, pumped to the WTP (which will need to be upgraded from 4 $M\ell$ /day to 8 $M\ell$ /day) and then fed into the reticulation system via a command reservoir.
-Key project information is summarised in Table 11.37.
+Water demands from this scheme exceed the assured yield of the Mhlabatshane Dam, and there is a need to develop the second phase of the project see Figure 11.72 and Figure 11.73.
+Water will be abstracted directly from the Mzimkhulu River, pumped to the WTP (which will need to be upgraded from 4 M $\ell$ /day to 8 M $\ell$ /day) and then fed into the reticulation system via a command reservoir.
+Key project information is summarised in Table 11.55.

-Table 11.37 Project information: Mhlabatshane BWSS Phase 2.
+Table 11.55 Project information: Mhlabatshane BWSS Phase 2.

 Project Components: Abstraction weir and abstraction works on the Mzimkulu River, with de-silting mechanism.
 Raw water pump station and associated electrical and mechanical works.
 Raw water rising main.
 Raw water intermediate/booster pump stations and associated electrical and mechanical works.
 Balancing tanks / reservoirs.
-The existing 4 Ml/day water treatment works is to be upgraded to an 8Ml/day plant, which includes a clear-water pump station Command Reservoir increase from 2 Ml to 4 Ml in storage capacity Capacity: 8 M l/ day in total
+The existing 4 Ml/day water treatment works is to be upgraded to an 8Ml/day plant, which includes a clear-water pump station Command Reservoir increase from 2 Ml to 4 Ml in storage capacity Capacity: 8 Ml/day in total